 These players follow similar plans during the off-season to get right back on the field when training starts later in the year.
-In addition to eating similar foods for breakfast, lunch and dinner, many players also eat some of the same snacks.
-Whether following an MLB plater diet or any other type of diet, they eat plenty of protein as well as fresh produce.
+In addition to eating similar foods for breakfast, lunch, and dinner, many players also consume some of the same snacks.
+Whether following an MLB player diet or any other type of diet, they eat plenty of protein as well as fresh produce.

 The basic MLB diet plan focuses more on healthy eating than weight loss.
-As players need a lot of energy during practices and games, they typically start their days with a breakfast that features a combination of both carbohydrates as well as protein.
+As players need a lot of energy during practices and games, they typically start their days with a breakfast that features a combination of both carbohydrates and protein.

 A player might grab an egg white omelet with some turkey sausage stuffed inside or an English muffin with some peanut butter smeared on top.

 Mark Teixiera, who plays third base for the New York Yankees, often starts his day with a simple smoothie.
 His favorite recipe is mixed berries with yogurt and a little spinach.
 The player claims that he lost weight and gained more muscle mass on a gluten-free diet, which he follows during the off-season.

 Tampa Bay Rays’ player Jake Odorizzi claims that eating more protein helped him increase muscle mass, which helped him on the field.
 His favorite breakfast includes eight whole eggs.

 Some of the other breakfast staples on the MLB diet include:

 - Whole grain bagels